What type of tricks can I train my dog to do?

 Before you get on to teaching your puppy (or old dog!) new tricks, you’ll need to get the basics nailed down.
 Remember, even these basic commands are like tricks to your pooch, even though they will be taught primarily for their own safety.

-Reward is the key motivator for your dog.
+Reward is the key motivator for your dog training.
 If it gets rewarded for a certain action, it’s much more likely to repeat it – and this positive reinforcement with a treat or affection is the quickest way your dog will learn any new trick or skill.

-Some of the basic commands every responsible dog owner should teach their dog include:
+Some of the basic commands that you should teach their dog include:

 Sit – Crucial for when you’re out walking with your dog and you need it to wait on the pavement before crossing.
 It’s also better for your dog to sit when they meet new people, rather than jumping up, especially when being introduced to children.